HyperiumClient/Hyperium/README.md

 Q: When is the official release?

-A: We don't know!
-However, open beta testing is underway at our <a href="https://discord.gg/RNyRgtv">Discord</a>!
+A: It is currently released!
+Come download it on our <a href="https://discord.gg/RNyRgtv">Discord</a>!

 Q: Can I use Hyperium now?